Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 _`<mapperfile>`_ is the file containing the bank switching code.
 If no mapper file is specified, the mapper code from the base file itself is appended to the driver code.

 _`<extrafile>`_ is the file containing the extra code or data for the resulting ROM file.
-This extra data can be up to 1K long and will be placed at position  0x3BD0 of banks 0 and 3 at address 0x3BD0, this means that this code or data will be visible to applications via standard inter-slot calls (such as RDSLT or CALSLT) to the kernel slot, at address 0x7BD0.
+This extra data can be up to 1K long and will be placed at position 0x3BD0 of banks 0 and 3; this means that this code or data will be visible to applications via standard inter-slot calls (such as RDSLT or CALSLT) to the kernel slot, at address 0x7BD0.
 See _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details.

-/8 must be used only if the ROM mapper uses 8K banks. _`<8K bank selection port address>` is the memory mapped port address that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh); for example 6000h for the ASCII8 mapper.
-This will appropriately patch the generated ROM boot code to support this kind of mappers.
+/8 must be used only if the ROM mapper uses 8K banks. _`<8K bank selection port address>`_ is the memory mapped port address that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh); for example 6000h for the ASCII8 mapper.
+This will appropriately patch the generated ROM boot code to support this kind of mapper.

 As an alternative to using the /8 parameter when using ROM mappers with 8K banks, MKNEXROM can be instructed to appropriately patch the generated ROM by adding a header to the mapper file itself.
-This header consists of a FFh byte followed by the bank selection port addess in little-endian format.
+This header consists of a FFh byte followed by the bank selection port address in little-endian format.
 See below for an example.

 ### 3.3.
 Rules for the bank switching code

 If the mapper type of the target hardware where the resulting ROM will be burned is not ASCII16, then a file containing compiled custom mapping code must be supplied.
-This code must follow the following rules:
+This code must follow these rules:

 1. It must be at most 48 bytes long.
 2. It must switch in page 1 the 16K ROM bank whose number is passed in register A (banks are numbered starting at zero).
 The ROM slot is assumed to be already switched on page 1.